yungCornelius/SE_Demo_21-22/HW3/README.md

 #### Task:
  - Add the missing elements to complete the program and then run it!
  - The default current_floor is 5th; run the program once with the destination floor higher, lower, and equal with the 5th floor and assess the program's behavior!
-##### Hint: if you print the state of the system whenever a transition happens, the program will demonstrate moving of the elevator from a floor to another! :relieved:
+##### Hint: print the state of the system whenever a transition happens, so the program will demonstrate moving of the elevator from a floor to another! :relieved: